-The Disability and Dyslexia Service works with many students (over 1500 this year) including those with specific learning difficulties such as dyslexia, mental health difficulties such as anxiety, and medical conditions such as epilepsy and arthritis.
-Many of these people never thought of themselves as disabled, but when they needed support they knew they could come and see us.
+Student Wellbeing works with many students (over 1500 this year) including those with specific learning difficulties such as dyslexia, mental health difficulties such as anxiety, and medical conditions such as epilepsy and arthritis.
+Many of these people never thought of themselves of having a disability, but when they needed support they knew they could come and see us.

 If you’ve applied to Brunel and told us you’re disabled, we’ll email and ask for a bit more information about yourself and the sort of support you may need.

 Our service is confidential, information about you is only passed to other people in the university with your agreement to ensure you’re provided with the support you need.

 At university there are two main types of support for disabled students, general support that the university offers and the individual support that comes with Disabled Students’ Allowances (DSA).

 Disabled Students' Allowances (DSA)

 Find out more about how we can support you in our leaflet below.

 Contact the Student Support and Welfare Team using the information below:

 Tel: +44 (0)1895 268268